neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

          with the DB when we never actually return anything a.k.a. it is "unused" after setting it)
    - Also, in other places but the event handlers, those domain classes were used as well.
      That kind of felt like "god components", which made it hard for me to "assign a function to a specific use-case".
- - PHP loops get replaced by JOIN queries: this way, we:
+ - PHP loops get replaced by JOIN queries, multi-inserts / updates: this way, we:
    - categorically exclude the possibility to nest loops, in loops, in loops, ... and do lots of SQL queries in a single event handling action
    - slow event handlers that need to be optimized will show up in the **slow query log** instead of "flooding" the log with "fast but lot's" of queries
    - set operations, aggregations and filters can take advantage of **database indices**
+ - the common "upsert" pattern (insert, or update if already present) is performed via single query ( instead of read (SQL) -> if/else (PHP) -> write (SQL) )
  - Event Handler queries are data modifying operations, so they usually won't return any result rows.
    You can, however, return results to check for plausibility in PHP after a writing query inside an event handler function. (or for debugging reasons)